 Stephan presents today the activities of the Bionanointerfaces group in the Seminar of the Max-Planck Institute of Colloid and Interfaces (Potsdam).

-We welcome Johann Plaschke, B.Sc., who joins our group for an internship on the synthesis and functionalization of polymer-based virus binding inhibitors.
+We welcome Johann Plaschke, B.Sc., who joins our group for an internship on the synthesis and functionalization of high-molecular weight polymer-based virus binding inhibitors.